sologenic/com-fs-alert-model/MODEL.md

 ## Overview

 The Alert provides a comprehensive data structure for managing alert within the system.
-This model supports status management: tracks status for administrative control, organizational context: links items to organizations via organizationid, metadata and audit: includes metadata and audit trails for tracking changes, and more.
+This model supports metadata and audit: includes metadata and audit trails for tracking changes, identification: provides unique identifiers for alert, status management: tracks status for administrative control, and more.

 Key features of the {model_name.lower()} model include:
+- **Metadata and Audit**: Includes metadata and audit trails for tracking changes
+- **Identification**: Provides unique identifiers for alert
 - **Status Management**: Tracks status for administrative control
 - **Organizational Context**: Links items to organizations via OrganizationID
-- **Metadata and Audit**: Includes metadata and audit trails for tracking changes
 - **Pagination Support**: Provides offset-based pagination for collections

 ## alert.proto